csander23/axon-analysis-pipeline/README.md

 # Axon Analysis Pipeline

+Built by Charles Sander at Stanford University in the Südhof Lab.

 A comprehensive, automated tool for analyzing axon morphology in microscopy images.
-This pipeline supports both **confocal microscopy** (with MAP2/L1CAM staining) and **slide scanning** (fluorescent protein expression) data.
+This pipeline supports both **confocal microscopy** (with MAP2 and axonal staining) and **slide scanning** (fluorescent protein expression) data.

 ## What This Pipeline Does